Sephike/final_project_test/README.md

 ![User Score Metascore](https://github.com/Sephike/predict_user_score/blob/main/Images/User_score_Metascore.png)

 ### Limitations and Benefits
-Using linear regression has a limitation of comparing two variables.
+Using linear regression has the limitation of comparing two variables.
 In an early analysis, the benefit of linear regression is quickly comparing relationships between two variables.
 The benefit of using the random forest regressor is it allows to analyze more variables.
 However, the time it takes to dial in on the optimization of the model is the main limiting factor.
 XGBoost has an efficient algorithm, but it requires a stronger math background needed to interpret the results.

 ## Results
 ### Metascore vs NA Sales Linear Regression
 For the mean squared error, numbers closer to zero represent a good model.
 For the variance score, numbers closer to one is a good model.
-Depending on the dataset, variance scores between 0,7 and 1.0 are considered good numbers for a model.
+Depending on the dataset, variance scores between 0.7 and 1.0 are considered good numbers for a model.
 For Metascore vs NA Sales, 6.05 is too high for a mean squared error and .03 is significantly low for a variance score.

 ![Mean Variance Score for Metascore and NA Sales](https://github.com/Sephike/predict_user_score/blob/main/Images/NA_sales_results.PNG)

 ### Metascore vs Userscore Linear Regression

 For the second linear regression model comparing the Metascore and the Userscore, the scores were improved, but would not be accepted as a good model due to the low variance.

 ![Mean Variance Score for Metascore and Userscore](https://github.com/Sephike/predict_user_score/blob/main/Images/linear_meta_user.png)